SumoLogic/sumologic-kubernetes-collection/deploy/docs/Installation_with_Helm.md

 helm install sumologic/sumologic --name collection --namespace sumologic --set sumologic.accessId=<SUMO_ACCESS_ID> --set sumologic.accessKey=<SUMO_ACCESS_KEY>  --set sumologic.clusterName="<MY_CLUSTER_NAME>" --no-crd-hook
 ```

+If you get `Error: collector with name 'sumologic' does not exist
+sumologic_http_source.default_metrics_source: Importing from ID` This error occurs when you have run the installation step at least once before.
+The installation process creates new [HTTP endpoints](https://help.sumologic.com/03Send-Data/Sources/02Sources-for-Hosted-Collectors/HTTP-Source) in your Sumo Logic account, which are used to send data into Sumo.
+This error occurs if the endpoints had already been created by an earlier run of the installation process.
+This error is really a warning, and the installation process should complete successfully.

 __NOTE__ `Google Kubernetes Engine (GKE)` uses Container-Optimized OS (COS) as the default operating system for its worker node pools.
 COS is a security-enhanced operating system that limits access to certain parts of the underlying OS.
 Because of this security constraint, Falco cannot insert its kernel module to process events for system calls.
 However, COS provides the ability to use extended Berkeley Packet Filter (eBPF) to supply the stream of system calls to the Falco engine. eBPF is currently only supported on GKE and COS.
 For more information see [Installing Falco](https://falco.org/docs/installation/).

 To install on `GKE`, use the provided override file to customize your configuration and uncomment the following lines in the `values.yaml` file referenced below: